 So a combination of incredible characters, a fantastic cast and crew, great mood, and a twisty, wickedly funny script from the singular vision of Brea Grant makes 12 Hour Shift the perfect horror comedy to shatter the misogynistic myth that women aren’t funny, and a great movie for Women in Horror Month.
 If you missed it during it’s initial release, or are looking for a chance to revisit the movie it’s now streaming on Hulu.

 For more Women in Horror all February-long, follow us on Twitter, Instagram, Reddit, and the Horror Fiends of Nightmare on Film Street Facebook page!
-And for more Horror Top Tens, stay tuned to Nightmare on Film Street.
+And for more Funny Bones, stay tuned to Nightmare on Film Street.